cicilzx/source-code-representation/README.md

 - joern: This folder contains the source code of joern, which is used to extract AST and CFG.
 - script: This folder contains the deep learning model to complete the analysis tasks used in our experiment.
 - src: This folder contains the code of extracting the syntactic and semantic embedding features of the C++ source code.
+- data: This folder contains the fusion feature data of three analysis tasks.

 ## Usage
 ### Generating the embedding features